wckdouglas/fastq-tools/README.md

 	## 99% cpu
 	## 1:05.44 total

-Major difference, filterReads.c hashed id list instead of fastq file when comparing to remove_reads.py
+Major difference, filterReads.c hashed id list using [seqtk library](https://github.com/lh3/seqtk.git) instead of fastq file when comparing to remove_reads.py

 updated:
 I have combined **filterReads** and **extractSeq** into **filterFastq**.
 Switching between exlusion mode and inclusion mode is done by adding -v flag.